 You don’t have to overhaul your product line to appeal to these consumers.
 Simply take the time to highlight what you already offer: reusable gift packaging, locally produced products, cruelty-free cosmetics and anything packaged or made with recycled materials.

 You can even work sustainability into your holiday displays by using non-traditional materials.
 Anthropologie is known for attracting buyers with their beautiful displays that include unconventional materials.
-For instance, their igloo display constructed from milk jugs.

 Whatever your sustainability practices are, be sure to let your customers know.
 Like Zara who collects used clothes in-store and advertises their use of recycled materials right on their gift boxes.